Find Your Perfect School

-Commercial Pilots are required to have a high school or equivalent diploma.
+A Commercial Airline Pilot is required to have a high school or equivalent diploma.
 In addition, they must obtain a commercial pilot’s license from the Federal Aviation Administration (FAA).

-Flight training is a must from an FAA-certified flight school, often offered through an independent school or a 2-year or 4-year college.
+Flight training programs are a must from an FAA-certified flight school, often offered through an independent school or a 2-year or 4-year college.

 Will I need on-the-job training to be a Commercial Pilot?

-Yes, on-the-job training will include six to eight weeks of ground school in accordance with the Federal Aviation Regulations (FAR).
+Yes, on-the-job training will include six to eight weeks of ground school by the Federal Aviation Regulations (FAR).
 You will learn as you accompany the Captain and assist with flying the aircraft and communicating with the control tower.
-Specialty training is also available, depending on the type of aircraft you are managing.
-Continued education is a must as well.
+Specialty training is also available (like for becoming an airline transport pilot), depending on the type of aircraft you are managing.
+Continued education is a must as well for a Commercial Pilot.

 Will I need to have a Commercial Pilot’s license?

-Yes, according to the BLS, Commercial Pilots must obtain their license and ratings in the following order:
+Yes, according to the BLS, a Commercial Pilot must obtain their license and ratings in the following order: